Rape during the Soviet occupation of Poland: Return from forced labour

 According to Ostrowska and Zaremba, Polish women taken to Germany for slave labour were raped on a large scale by Soviet soldiers as well as former prisoners of war.
 In May 1945, at the conference of delegates of various repatriation offices, the final resolution stated: "through Stargard and Szczecin, there is a mass movement of Polish people returning from forced labour in the Third Reich.
 They are the subject of constant attacks by individual soldiers as well as organized groups.
 Along the journey, Poles are frequently robbed, and Polish women raped.
 In our response to the question posed to the Polish delegation of whether the rapes of Polish women could be regarded as exceptional, management of the local repatriation office declared, on the basis of permanent contact with the returning Poles, that women are the target of violent aggression as a matter of course, not the opposite".
 Russian historian Ia.
 S. Drabkin suggested in a 1989 interview that it was "not the soldiers who caused most of the problems with rape in the occupation administration, but former Soviet POWs and Soviet citizens working for SVAG, who often wore uniforms" which looked the same.

 Sometimes, even the presence of militia could not provide adequate protection, since the militiamen were frequently disarmed.
 For the women, moving trains and the train stations were especially dangerous, as in Bydgoszcz or around Radom and Legnica.
-The grave situation in Pomerania was described in a report by one agent of the Delegatura Rządu na Kraj, quoted by Ostrowska & Zaremba.
+The grave situation in Pomerania was described in a report by one agent of the Government Delegation for Poland, quoted by Ostrowska and Zaremba.
 In some counties there were virtual "orgies of rape".
-The commandant of Polish militia headquarters in Trzebiatów issued a warning to all Polish women not to walk outside without escort.
+The commandant of Polish militia headquarters in Trzebiatów issued a warning to all Polish women not to walk outside without an escort.

 "With nearly two million Russian deserters and former POWs at large in Soviet-occupied Europe, it is no wonder that banditry on their part became a serious problem for the occupation," wrote Naimark.
 The number of Polish victims of rape in 1944–1947 would be hard to estimate accurately.
 The biggest difficulty in estimating their number comes from the fact that the ethnic makeup of the victims was not always stated in Polish official reports.
 Generally speaking, the attitude of Soviet servicemen toward women of Slavic background was better than toward those who spoke German.
-According to Ostrowska & Zaremba, whether the number of purely Polish victims could have reached or even exceeded 100,000 remains a matter of guesswork.
+According to Ostrowska and Zaremba, whether the number of purely Polish victims could have reached or even exceeded 100,000 remains a matter of guesswork.